 Trust forms the bedrock of the parent-child relationship.
 When we ask for our children to listen to us, we lean on a strong relationship and do not use physical force, manipulation, or threats.
 Honesty and transparency are key in building trust.

 How we communicate with our children matters.
 The words and tone we use communicates to our children how we feel about them.
-We speak to children with the same deference we would for a respected adult
+We speak to children with the respect.

 Our children know that we are not perfect.
 We fail, we make mistakes and we try again.